 The first three churches of Constantinople, Hagia Eirene, Hagia Sophia and the Church of the Holy Apostles have not survived in their original form.
-Therefore, our knowledge of the early church architecture of Istanbul consists of what we know about the early Christian churches.
+Therefore, our knowledge of the early Byzantine Churches in Istanbul consists of what we know about the early Christian churches.
 The first churches of Christianity were inspired by the Basilica, an ancient Roman structure.

 Christianity, a belief suppressed by the authorities of the Roman Empire for centuries, was finally freed by the Edict of Milan issued by Emperor Constantine.
 This new religion, which already had a very strong organization, started to spread rapidly.
 With the increase of the Christian population, the churches needed to gain an institutional character.
 This led to the conversion of the basilicas into churches.